 The history of kratom in Michigan dates back to the year 2014 when there was the first bill that was passed by the lawmakers with the aim that kratom should be added to the Michigan Controlled Substances Act.
 It suggested that kratom should be placed with other dangerous drugs excluding drugs such as heroin, cocaine, morphine, methadone, and so on.
 The bill proposed an amendment to the Schedule V drugs and suggested an addition; kratom.

 Schedule V drugs included drugs with less potential to abuse as compared to other drugs and also retained medicinal function.
 Since these drugs are not as highly regulated as heroin or cocaine, they are relatively easy to access and get addicted to.’

 However, many consider that kratom does not fall into the category.
-Even though kratom exhibits some opioid like properties, it is not actually related to opium poppy and is a plant of its own kind.
 It has relatively lesser dependency and chances of addiction.
 The plant is actually related more to coffee since it belongs to the Rubiaceae family.